Were You Injured On Campus?

 - Assaults in dorms: No college student should be left vulnerable to physical or sexual assault.
 Colleges are responsible for providing adequate security in all of their buildings - and for promptly and appropriately responding to incidents when they do occur.

-Whatever the circumstances, it's important to take immediate legal action after your injury, especially if you were hurt at a public university such as Texas A&M. When a personal injury happens on government property, your attorney must meet strict deadlines to move your case forward.
+Whatever the circumstances, it's important to take legal action after your injury, including if you were hurt at a public university such as Texas A&M. When a personal injury happens on government property, your attorney must meet strict deadlines to move your case forward.
 Even at a private university such as Baylor, there may be significant obstacles to taking legal action.
-That's why you need to contact us right away.
+That's why you should contact us right away to learn more about all your legal options.